Remarks on the minimal model theory for log surfaces in the analytic setting: Introduction

-Before stating the main result, we describe the conditions adopted in the analytic case. \begin{cnd}[$\bigstar$] We say that $(X, Y, W, \pi, \Delta)$ satisfies the condition ($\bigstar$) if it satisfies the following conditions. \begin{itemize} \item $(X, \Delta)$ is a pair of a normal complex surface $X$ and a boundary $\mathbb{R}$-divisor $\Delta$ on $X$. \item $K_X+\Delta$ is $\mathbb{R}$-Cartier. \item $\pi\colon X\rightarrow Y$ is a projective surjective morphism of complex analytic varieties. \item $W$ is a compact subset of $Y$ such that $\rho(X/Y;W)<\infty$. \end{itemize} \end{cnd} In the analytic case, the notation $K_X$ is somewhat delicate.
+In the analytic case, the notation $K_X$ is somewhat delicate.
 This is because a divisor corresponding to the canonical line bundle may not be globally well-defined.
 Therefore, the second condition should more precisely be stated as: $K_X+\Delta$ is $\mathbb{R}$-Cartier at every point $x\in X$.
 In this paper, we adopt the simplified notation without further clarification for the sake of simplicity.
 The last condition is also specific to the analytic setting.
 We replace $Y$ with a small open neighborhood of $W$ if necessary.